Pratik-Khose/Mouse-Pointer-Tracker-and-Automation-Software/README.md

 2. At the bottom of the **General** tab, click **Unblock** (if the option is available).
 3. Click **Apply** and **OK**.

-Alternatively, for developers:
-- Consider **digitally signing** the application with a code-signing certificate.
-This will make SmartScreen trust your application over time.

 ## Installation Instructions